 Identify the Traits You Want in a Mentor

 Next, identify the kinds of traits you’d like your mentor to have.
 How many years in the industry would he/she have?
 What kind of experience would he/she have?
 Would he/she have worked in a specific niche?

 Now, start doing a little research to find someone that fits those qualifications.
 Ask other people you know in the industry if they know of anyone.
 Do a little poking around on LinkedIn.
 Join a LinkedIn group and as if anyone in the group has those qualifications.
 Check out your college alumni site and see if there are any professionals willing to give advice to other graduates.

 When you’ve found a person or two you’d like to talk with, send them an email.
 Let them know that you’re just starting out in the field and you were wondering if you could ask them just a few questions.
 You can offer to take them out for coffee or lunch but, if they’re too busy, you’d love to just shoot over a few questions via email.

 When you find someone who is willing to answer your questions, truly keep them to just a few—absolutely no more than two or three.
-This person is already doing you a huge favor by taking time our of their day, don’t make them regret it by inundating them with ten questions.
+This person is already doing you a huge favor by taking time out of their day, so don’t make them regret it by inundating them with 10 questions.

 And if they don’t get back to you right away, send your questions to someone else.
 People are busy.
 Many people want to help, in theory, but run out of time in real life.
 Don’t take it personally and don’t hold it against them.

-Your turn!
-Do you have a mentor?
+Do you have a copywriting mentor?
 Or what are you looking for in one?
 Let us know in the comments below!